 - Not too expensive

-- Go anywhere you want in Ipoh
+- You can go anywhere you want in Ipoh

 - Fixed prices through the app